paul-minniti/IgniteHub/README.md

 -   HubSpot CRM: Use HubSpot CRM to manage customer relationships and track interactions with customers.
 This tool can help identify opportunities for upselling or cross-selling, and can also help manage customer retention efforts.
 -   Quality Service Delivery: Ensure high-quality service delivery to retain customers.
 Use Trello to manage tasks and track progress, and use Slack and Zoom for efficient communication.

-## Customer Service

-# Services

-## I. Service Offerings

-IgniteHub offers a range of comprehensive web services and marketing solutions to meet the needs of our users.
-Our service offerings include:

--   **Web Design, Management & Hosting:** IgniteHub provides complete web services, including designing, managing, and hosting websites.
-This allows users to have a professional online presence without the need to manage it themselves.
--   **Marketing, Social Media, and Branding:** IgniteHub offers marketing services to help users effectively reach their target audience.
-This includes managing social media accounts and developing a strong brand identity.

-## II.
-Service Tiers

-IgniteHub's services are structured into three different tiers, allowing users to choose the level of service that best meets their needs.
-The specifics of each tier are still being finalized, but the initial idea is as follows:

--   **Tier One:** This tier includes initial web design, continued management, and change requests.
--   **Tier Two:** In addition to the services offered in Tier One, Tier Two adds graphic design and advertising.
--   **Tier Three:** This tier expands on the services provided in Tier Two, adding brand management, e-commerce store setup, company email setup, and more.

 # Marketing